robotframework/robotframework/INSTALL.rst

 .. sourcecode:: bash

-   # Run tests with Python by executing `robot.run` module.
+   # Run tests with Python by executing `robot` module.
+On Python 2.6 the earlier alternative `robot.run` can be used
-   python -m robot.run
+   python -m robot

    # Run tests with Jython by running `robot/run.py` script.
    jython path/to/robot/run.py